Keyboard shortcuts

 • no_confirm

-Disables prompts that ask for user confirmation, useful for automation.
+Disables prompts that ask for user confirmation; useful for scripts and other automation.

 Default: false